mateen-malik/EDA263/assignment1/report.md

       - stored in a database with or without encryption, which might be accessed by a hacked using some cpu power.
   - key card, smart card, regular keys
     - pros
-      - you need both the password and the physical token, if a password exist
+      - you need both the password and the physical token, if a password exists
       - a hacker can't eavesdropping, like with a regular password
     - cons
       - you need hardware, which might be expensive